MTY Food Group: Brands acquired

+History of acquisitions

 In April 1999, MTY acquired Fontaine Santé, a 22-unit health food quick service restaurant chain in Quebec, for an undisclosed amount.
 The stores were later rebranded as Veggirama and then rebranded a second time as Cultures.

 Under the name iNsu Innovations, MTY acquired the brand La Crémière in November 2001, which oversaw 74 locations (all were in Quebec at the time), from Agropur Coopérative for $750,000.
 The acquisition, which included the Beaver Tails trade name, brought the company's system-wide sales up to $50 million.

 In May 2002, MTY, then still known as iNsu Innovations Group, signed a strategic alliance agreement with Restaurants Au Vieux Duluth inc. that allows the company to franchise Au Vieux Duluth Express, a quick serve version of Laval-based Greek restaurant.

 In September 2002, MTY acquired the 20-unit Croissant Plus for an undisclosed amount.

 In May 2003, MTY, then known as iNsu Innovations Group, acquired 23-unit Cultures for $9.25 million.

 In June 2004, MTY purchase all 105 Mrs. Vanelli's locations plus the Mrs. Vanelli's trademarks from Donato Food Corp. for an undisclosed amount.
 As part of the purchase agreement, MTY entered into a license agreement with a subsidiary of Donato Food Corp. to allow the Donato subsidiary to continue to manufacture and distribute "Mrs. Vanelli's" branded food products worldwide.

-Thai Express was acquired in May 2004 from Tara Fung Holding Inc. of Montreal through then-subsidiary Matoyee Enterprises Inc.
+Thaï Express was acquired in May 2004 from Tara Fung Holding Inc. of Montreal through then-subsidiary Matoyee Enterprises Inc.

 In September 2006, MTY acquired the 47 stores of Sushi Shop for $7.6 million.
 The previous owner of the establishment was made vice president after the deal.

 In October 2006, purchased the 25-unit Koya Japan chain from the Sabbagh Family Trust of Winnipeg for over $3 million.

 In June 2008, MTY inaugurated its Vietnamese cuisine concept called Vie & Nam.

 In September 2008, MTY purchased Tutti Frutti for $7.3 million.

 In November 2008, MTY acquired Taco Time Canada from Calgarians Ken and Aarol Pattendent for $7.9 million.
 Taco Time Canada held the franchise rights in Canada for Arizona-based Taco Time.
 MTY would later acquire Arizona-based Taco Time through the 2016 acquisition of Kahala Brands.

 Country Style was acquired when it had 488 locations, in April 2009 for $7.7 million in cash and $6.9 million in debt.

 In September 2010 MTY Food Group bought Groupe Valentine Inc.'s Valentine restaurant brand for $9.3 million, with Groupe Valentine becoming a subsidiary of MTY Food Group.
 Valentine is a Canadian chain of over 100 privately owned restaurant franchises operating in the province of Quebec, Canada.
 The first restaurant opened in 1979 in Saint-Hyacinthe, Quebec.
 During the 1990s, the chain underwent a major renewal plan in which the restaurants' design changed along with the company's colours.
 The company's fare is typical Canadian fast food, such as burgers, fries, sandwiches and poutine.